Frequently Asked Questions

 What will Notre Dame do with the results of these surveys?

-This information will help inform continued development to our assessment, prevention and education resources on campus.
-The results of the survey also informed recommendations made by the Committee on Sexual Assault Prevention.
+This information will help inform continued development of our prevention and education resources on campus.

 What is Notre Dame doing to prevent sexual assault?

-The University of Notre Dame coordinates numerous education and training efforts focused on education and prevention of sexual misconduct and assault.
-A comprehensive, though not exhaustive description of campus initiatives is available here.
+Notre Dame coordinates numerous education and training efforts focused on education and prevention of sexual assault, sexual misconduct, dating and domestic violence, stalking, and other conduct that creates a sexually hostile environment.
+A comprehensive, though not exhaustive, description of campus initiatives is available here.

 Does the University investigate every report of sexual assault?